 - Static Financial Reports: This report shows the position of assets, liabilities and debts at a point in time.
 For Example, Balance Sheet.

-Reports are made based on comparisons over a period of time.
+Managers use these reports to make comparisons over a period of time.
 It shows a certain type of movement or trend through graphics.

 - Routine Reports